-- a table across the floor.
-You 2.
-Is greater than the weight of are applying a constant result, the table is moving at 3.
-Has the same magnitude as a constant speed v_0 . - · The constant horizontal force you are applying ...
+- Imagine that you are pulling a table across the floor.
+You are applying a constant horizontal force, and as a result, the table is moving at .
+Has the same magnitude as a constant speed $v_0$ . - The constant horizontal force you are applying...